Dementia Diagnosis

 • Evaluate dementia-related risks:

-• Neurodegenerative/cerebrovascular: Stroke, Parkinson’s, hypertension, diabetes
+• Neurodegenerative/cerebrovascular: Stroke, Parkinson’s, hypertension, diabetes, head injury (TBI), myocardial infarction

 • Psychiatric: Depression, anxiety (especially late-onset)